Service Honours

 Brigade Life Honorary Membership

-The Life Honorary Medal is bestowed on members who give sterling service
+The Life Honorary Medal is bestowed on members who have given sterling service

-to the Unit, usually including those who attain 25 years' service.
+to the Unit, usually including those who have attained 25 years' service.

 GW Taylor